YMCA Camp Falcona Contributed Article

 As I got a little older (as in eleven), I came to understand that my parents in running the camp were trying to strike a balance.
 They were respectful of the newer traditions shared by recent campers and counsellors, but I know also that they were very pleased to be able to reach back, and re-introduce some of the camps’ older traditions from Falcona’s history that might otherwise have been lost.
 I remember discussions of what program to introduce, when.
 Falcona had so many great traditions, and many survive to this day I’m sure.
 I’d love to have a copy of “taps” if anyone reading this happens to have it?
 I’m referring to the evening prayer posted on the wall of the lodge facing the lake that we used to sing every night before “lights out”.
 I’m interested whether it is still at the modern Falcona’s Lodge.

-Over the years I spent at Falcona, especially during August (Girl’s month) I had more visibility to Falcona’s operations, I came to have a greater appreciation for what was involved in running Falcona Camp.
-From the perspective of a camper in July in the seventies, three meals a day, a well-stocked workshop, nightly lodge programs and a well-planned schedule all seemed to happen by themselves.
-In August, I came to understand that this stuff actually took some effort and planning.
+Over the years I spent at Falcona, especially during August (Girl’s month) I had more visibility to Falcona’s operations.
+I came to have a greater appreciation for what was involved in running Falcona Camp.
+From the perspective of a July boys-month camper in the seventies, three meals a day, a well-stocked workshop, nightly lodge programs and a planned recreational schedule all seemed to happen by themselves.
+In August, I came to understand that this stuff actually took some effort.
 I found myself ferrying groceries from the landing in the Cat’s Meow, collecting and incinerating garbage, and on one exciting occasion, keeping watch with Val, the camp handyman, for a bear that had been spotted near the archery pits and was threatening camp.
 (Val got the bear).
-I remember also the Delco unit – a scary, noisy diesel powered thing-a-ma-jig that supplied electricity from a boathouse past the caretaker’s cabin that would constantly become overloaded and quit.
+I remember also the Delco unit – a scary, noisy diesel powered generator that supplied electricity from a boathouse past the caretaker’s cabin that would constantly become overloaded and quit.
 The Delco powered the few parts of camp that actually needed power like the dining hall, kitchen, workshop and nurses quarters.
 I now appreciate that the designers had never anticipated the “blow-tried look”, and a new generation of campers that felt the need to blow dry their hair after every swim period.
 Suddenly a perfectly good 10 KVA generator could not hope to keep up with demand from new campers.
-I like to imagine some modern analog of this situation, with today’s modern YMCA Falcona camper crushing Falcona’s WiFi and broadband service.
+I like to imagine some modern analog of this situation, with today’s modern YMCA Falcona campers crushing Falcona’s WiFi and broadband service.

-We never did get to Western Canada in 1976, but in retrospect this is fine by me.
-I got there later in life anyway as a part of my work.
-As someone who now masquerades as a grown-up, I’ve learned a few things from my Falcona experience.
+Our family never did get to Western Canada in 1976, but in retrospect this is fine by me.
+I learned a few things from my Falcona experience.